SummerSlam (2010)

-The 2010 SummerSlam was the 23rd annual SummerSlam professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year.
+The 2010 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 23rd annual SummerSlam and took place on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year, held for wrestlers from the promotion's Raw and SmackDown brand divisions.

 Six matches were contested at the event.
 The main events of the evening included: Team WWE defeating The Nexus in a 7-on-7 elimination tag team match, Randy Orton defeating Sheamus via disqualification for the WWE Championship even though Sheamus retained the title, Melina winning the Divas Championship against Alicia Fox, Kane retaining the World Heavyweight Championship against Rey Mysterio.
 Other matches featured on the show were WWE Intercontinental Champion Dolph Ziggler versus Kofi Kingston, but ended in a no contest while Big Show defeated The Straight Edge Society (CM Punk, Joey Mercury and Luke Gallows) in a three-on-one handicap match.

 SummerSlam received 350,000 pay-per-view buys, a decrease on the 369,000 buys garnered by the 2009 event.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2010 event was the 23rd event in the SummerSlam chronology and was scheduled to be held on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year.
+The 2010 event was the 23rd SummerSlam and was scheduled to be held on August 15, 2010, at Staples Center in Los Angeles, California for the second consecutive year.
 It featured wrestlers from the Raw and SmackDown brands.

 Much like the previous year's SummerSlam, WWE promoted the event with its SummerSlam Axxess fan convention.
 The convention was held at the Nokia Plaza in L.A.
 Live from August 14 to 15.
 THQ revealed further details of the latest installment of their WWE SmackDown series, WWE SmackDown vs. Raw 2011.